 - Our Strategic Advisory business offers a broad range of financial advisory and transaction execution capabilities, including advising clients on mergers and acquisitions ("M&A"), joint ventures, minority investments, asset swaps, divestitures and activism defense.
 Our capital markets advisory team specializes in advice and execution on public and private capital raises in the debt and equity capital markets.
 We provide in-depth advice on capital structure, acquisition finance, debt execution, SPACs, Pre-IPO and IPO, private capital raising and structured products.
 Through PJT Camberview, our industry leading shareholder advisory business, we provide investor-led advice to public company boards and management teams around the globe on shareholder engagement, strategic investor relations, activism and contested situations, ESG and sustainability and other complex corporate governance matters. - Our Restructuring and Special Situations business is one of the world's leading advisors in restructurings and recapitalizations, both in and out of court, around the globe.
 With expertise in highly complex capital structure challenges, we advise companies, creditors and financial sponsors on liability management and related capital raise transactions including exchanges, recapitalizations, reorganizations, debt repurchases and distressed mergers and acquisitions. - PJT Park Hill, our leading global alternative asset advisory and fundraising business, provides private fund advisory and fundraising services for a diverse range of investment strategies.
-Moreover, PJT Park Hill is the only group among its peers with top-tier dedicated private equity, hedge fund, real estate and secondary advisory groups.
-PJT Park Hill's Secondary Advisory business is a leading advisor to global alternative asset managers and provides clients with a breadth of expertise in the secondary markets, including GP liquidity solutions, GP tender offers, GP recapitalizations, LP portfolio solutions, asset strip sales, single asset SPVs and other structured solutions.
+Moreover, PJT Park Hill is the only group among its peers with top-tier dedicated private equity, hedge fund, private credit, real estate and secondary advisory groups.
+PJT Park Hill's Secondary Advisory business provides clients with a breadth of expertise in the secondary markets, including GP led continuation vehicles, GP liquidity solutions, LP portfolio solutions and other structured solutions.